maeda6uiui/Mechtatel/README.md

 It's still far from what you call a game engine, but I'll keep on developing little by little in my free time.
 Leave a star in this repo if you like it!

-Unfortunately, there are no elaborate documents for this project so far.
-However, you could check out the [test code](./mechtatel-core/src/test/java/com/github/maeda6uiui/mechtatel/) and hopefully get to learn what Mechtatel has to offer!

-Note that this project is currently under development and is subject to drastic change.
+*Mechtatel* is a word that means "Dreamer" in Russian.
+It's by far the best word to describe me, only dreaming and being far from any achivements.
+God knows if I could complete this work by the time you'd think I'm no more...

-## Message from developer
+## Motivation

 It's been years since I came up with an idea like "Isn't it great if I could create a game engine and build my own game upon it?"
 If you just want to create a game, then you should take advantage of the great game engines such as Unity and Unreal Engine.
 As for me, I simply love to write code, and want to develop a game starting from the lowest level possible.

-*Mechtatel* is a word that means "Dreamer" in Russian.
-It's by far the best word to describe me, only dreaming and being far from any achivements.
-God knows if I could complete this work by the time you'd think I'm no more...
+I've been a big fan of an old good game called [X operations](https://rucsgames.net/se/xops/).
+It's a shooter game developed for Windows and first released in 2003.
+I always have this game in mind when developing the Mechtatel engine, thinking about what kind of features will be required to develop a modernized cross-platform version of it.
+Its somewhat cheap taste of 20-year-old gameplay still captivates me.

-## Try it out
+## Try it out!

 ### Core